Ada-Developers-Academy/independent-ai-topics/working-with-openai/open-ai-api-endpoints.md

 ## Anatomy of an Endpoint

-The full URL that we have been making `POST` requests to from Postman is:
+The full URL that we have been using to make `POST` requests from Postman is:
 ```
 https://generativelanguage.googleapis.com/v1beta/models/gemini-1.5-flash:generateContent?key=$GOOGLE_API_KEY
 ```